 The world: This is the evolution of quarantine, infection rates and entry restrictions

-A streak of countries around the world have so far closed to tourists.
-It is ultimately up to the countries themselves to decide if they want guests, and there are some of the otherwise popular travel countries that do not want to right now.
-Australia is one of the countries that has been closed but has reopened in February 2022.
+In the end, it is the countries themselves that decide whether they want guests, and there are some of the otherwise popular travel countries that have not wanted to for a while, and where there is a risk of it happening again.
+Australia is one of the countries that has been closed, but they reopened here in February 2022.

-Other popular travel countries have found a model for step-by-step reopening, e.g. Thailand, that started with Phuket, and now also opened for Khao Lak, Bangkok and a number of other places and removed a number of restrictions for Danes.
+Other popular travel countries found a model for gradual reopening, e.g Thailandthat started with Phuket, and later Khao Lak, Bangkok and a number of other places and now removed all restrictions for Danes.
 USA is also open to travelers.

 From the start, the Danish authorities had chosen to discourage all 'unnecessary' travel to all countries outside Europe and Schengen without looking at the infection pressure in the individual countries.
 That system has since been changed so that a large number of the world's countries - but not all - are now also marked with color.